 Temperature is one other factor that may affect one's decision of what type of armor to wear, especially if traveling in extreme climates.
 The details can be found under the Climate Extremes subsection.

 Finally, it should be understood what disadvantages of certain armors means.
 For example, padded armor comes with a disadvantage on stealth actions.
 This means if a character wearing padded armor is attempting to use his or her stealth, normally 4d6 are rolled to establish the perception DC.
 However, in padded armor, the character would roll one less die or 3d6.
 For the untrained person, it drops the roll to a highly unlikely success by only rolling a single d6.
 For social interactions, the dice of bartering or interrogation are rolled as two sets of d20s (or d12s) as a feat or competition, taking the lesser of the two as the valid roll.
 For archery, this is the same as attacking at disadvantage, losing 1d20 or using the lesser of two sets, depending on the number of dice used.
 Sorcery, however, is a bit special.
-Whenever a die or dice are rolled (acid dart, ice blast, psychic shield, etc.), then the lessening of by one die or lesser of two sets is used.
+Though rare, whenever an axiom has damage dice rolled that do not require a to hit or offer the victims a save, then the lessening of by one die occurs.
 However, if the target is the one making the save (charm, ignis fatuus, lightning bolt etc.), then the target rolls the saves at advantage instead.
 This means two d20s are rolled, taking the higher of the two.
-Lastly, for the many axioms that do not have a die roll involved (detect magic, glamour mouth, veil etc ), then the sorcerer must make a mind feat (DC:8) for the effect to manifest.
-If the mind feat fails, the spell points are still consumed.
+Lastly, for the many axioms that do not have a die roll involved (detect magic, glamour mouth, veil etc ), then the sorcerer must make a Judgment feat (DC:10) for the effect to birth the spell.
+If the feat fails, the spell points are still consumed.

 |Light no penalties; donning requires 30 seconds (3 rounds)|